seanblanchfield/blog/current/_posts/2026-07-22-ai-platform-deployment-company.md

 1. The fact that real-world AI deployment requires so much human effort quietly undermines the hype.
 1. Enterprises will view these companies a Trojan horses full of Forward Deployed Engineers on a mission to lock them in, and maybe raid their data and business know-how while they are at it.

-What's missing from the PR is a vision of how enterprises can embrace AI without being reckless, move beyond disconnected point solutions, and join the ranks of the minority that are achieving transformative results.
+What's missing from the PR is a vision of how enterprises can embrace AI without being reckless, move beyond disconnected point solutions, and join the ranks of the minority that are achieving truly transformative results.

 ## What "AI transformation" actually means

 So what is the journey towards the target state of "AI transformed"?
-It means replatforming and re-org'ing until you can access the same transformative benefits that AI-native organisations experience.
+It means replatforming and re-org'ing until you can access the same transformative benefits that AI-native (post-2022) organisations experience.
 This isn't routine software procurement, or a 3 year platform modernization project.
-Done right, the goal is to make the organisation **self-improving at AI speed**.
+Done right, the goal is to reconfigure the organisation for **self-improvement at AI speed**.

 **Here's the mechanism**.
 When an employee works with an AI agent (coaching it through a task, correcting it, approving outputs, refining the workflow) they generate context.
 The agent accumulates knowledge about how this organisation does this work: its policies, its quirks, its data, its preferred outputs.
 That context compounds, gets reused, and other agents in the fleet draw on it.